e-Edition FAQ

 Know that there are many factors that could be contributing to slow loading times:

-• You are running an old version of Adobe Flash Player.
-Make sure you have installed the latest version of the plug-in.
+• You are running an old version of the web browser.

 • Your ISP’s servers could be experiencing a brief period of slowdowns.